Citizen Science at the Ars Electronica Festival 2023 - the European Union Prize for Citizen Science

 20230907_184647 Prix Ars Electronica Award Ceremony

-Last weekend marked a historic moment for Citizen Sciences in Europe.
+Last weekend marked a historic moment for Citizen Science in Europe.
 The first-ever European Union Prize for Citizen Science was awarded on Thursday, Sept.
 7, 2023 at this year's Ars Electronica Festival in Linz.
-The theme of the event was "Who owns the truth?" - a question that is particularly relevant for Citizen Sciences.
+The theme of the event was "Who owns the truth?" - a question that is particularly relevant for Citizen Science.
 We were on-site and would like to tell you in this blog how Citizen Science was addressed at the Ars Electronica Festival 2023 and what components need to be considered in this field in the future!

 European Union Prize for Citizen Science - Award Ceremony